rollchains/spawn/docs/versioned_docs/version-v0.50.x/01-setup/01-system-setup.md

   git config --global user.email "yourEmail@gmail.com"
   git config --global user.name "Your Name"
   ```

+  After installing VSCode and having your system setup, open a terminal and run `code` to open vscode.
+You can open the current directory with `code .`, where `.` in computer terms stands for the current directory.

   </TabItem>

   <TabItem value="ubuntu-linux" label="Linux (Ubuntu)">

   <!-- markdown-link-check-disable -->
   ```bash
   # Base